greentfrapp/project-asimov/guide_bias_i.md

 *Results from Google Image Search for "CEO" in July 2019 show a more diverse distribution, in terms of race and gender.*

 Harms of representation are dangerous because they shape how we see the world.
 And in turn, how we see the world shapes the world.
 A generation raised solely on fairy tales of damsels in distress might not recognize the existence of heroines and men in need of saving.
-In that sense, harms of representation are like self-fulfilling prophecies.
-Other examples of representative harms include stereotypes learned in word embedding models <dt-cite cite="caliskan2017semantics,zhao2018gender,garg2018word"></dt-cite> and image captioning models <dt-cite cite="zhao2017men,hendricks2018women"></dt-cite>.
+A generation raised solely on image search results of white male CEOs may find it difficult to entertain the possibility of a non-male non-white CEO.
+By limiting our cognitive vocabulary, these harmful representations become additional psychological obstacles that must be overcome.

+Furthermore, when these harmful representations manifest themselves as biased actions and decisions they become self-fulfilling prophecies.
+Fed on a diet of white male CEO images, non-male non-white individuals might never fight for that position.
+Fed on a diet of white male CEO images, we might never encourage non-male non-white individuals to take up the mantle.
+We might even discourage them from pursuing what seems like an unrealistic dream.
+This means fewer non-white non-male CEOs and the image search results turn out to be right after all.

 <div>
 <img class="comic" width="250px" src="{{ "/assets/guide/comics/harmsofrep_inverted.png" | relative_url }}" alt="The Reality-Representation Cycle.">